A Generalized Theta lifting, CAP representations, and Arthur parameters: Vanishing Statements

 Conjugating by the Weyl group element $w= w_1w_2$ and applying Lemma \ref{Lem: local root exchange} to the exchange triple we see that this module is isomorphic to $J_{U^0,\psi^0}(\Theta_6)$, where $U^0$ is the unipotent radical of the parabolic subgroup associated to the simple coroot $\al^\vee_1$ and $\psi^0(v) = \psi(v_{2,3}+\al v_{3,4})$.

-Since $\Theta_6$ is not generic (see \cite[Section 5]{Gao}), we see that this Jacquet module is isomorphic to $J_{U_6,\psi'}(\Theta_6)$, where $\psi'$ is the trivial extension of $\psi^0$ to the full unipotent radical.\footnote{This follows from noting that the $\SL_2$-factor of the Levi subgroup corresponding to the simple coroot $\al^\vee_1$ preserves the character $\psi^0$, and thus we may view this Jacquet module as an $\overline{\SL}_2(F)$-representation.
+Since $\Theta_6$ is not generic (see \cite[Section 5]{Gao}), we see that this Jacquet module is isomorphic to $J_{U_6,\psi'}(\Theta_6)$, where $\psi'$ is the trivial extension of $\psi^0$ to the full unipotent radical.
+This follows from noting that the $\SL_2$-factor of the Levi subgroup corresponding to the simple coroot $\al^\vee_1$ preserves the character $\psi^0$, and thus we may view this Jacquet module as an $\overline{\SL}_2(F)$-representation.
 As $\Theta_6$ is not generic, this $\overline{\SL}_2(F)$-representation has no non-trivial twisted Jacquet module.
-Therefore, upon restricting to the unipotent radical, this representation is isomorphic to its Jacquet module.} Note that this Jacquet module factors through the constant term of type $\GL_1\times \Sp_4$, and by Theorem \ref{Thm: local constant term}, we see that
+Therefore, upon restricting to the unipotent radical, this representation is isomorphic to its Jacquet module.

+Note that this Jacquet module factors through the constant term of type $\GL_1\times \Sp_4$, and by Theorem \ref{Thm: local constant term}, we see that

 as $\Theta_4$ is also not generic.\qedhere \end{proof}

 It follows from Corollary \ref{Cor: local equiv} that the Jacquet module associated to $\calo_2$ vanishes.

 \begin{Thm} Let $r\geq3$ and let $\Theta_{2r}$ be the theta representation of $\GF$.
 Then the Fourier-Jacobi module